Hormonal contraception: Ormeloxifene

 Ormeloxifene is a selective estrogen receptor modulator (SERM).
-Marketed as Centchroman, Centron, or Saheli, it is pill that is taken once per week.
+Marketed as Centchroman, Centron, or Saheli, it is a pill that is taken once per week.
 Ormeloxifene is legally available only in India.

 Mechanism of action

 The effect of hormonal agents on the reproductive system is complex.
 It is believed that combined hormonal contraceptives work primarily by preventing ovulation and thickening cervical mucus.
 Progestogen-only contraceptives can also prevent ovulation, but rely more significantly on the thickening of cervical mucus.
 Ormeloxifene does not affect ovulation, and its mechanism of action is not well understood.

 Combined

 Combined hormonal contraceptives were developed to prevent ovulation by suppressing the release of gonadotropins.
 They inhibit follicular development and prevent ovulation as a primary mechanism of action.

 Progestogen negative feedback decreases the pulse frequency of gonadotropin-releasing hormone (GnRH) release by the hypothalamus, which decreases the release of follicle-stimulating hormone (FSH) and greatly decreases the release of luteinizing hormone (LH) by the anterior pituitary.
-Decreased levels of FSH inhibit follicular development, preventing an increase in estradiol levels.
+Decreased FSH levels inhibit follicular development, preventing an increase in estradiol levels.
 Progestogen negative feedback and the lack of estrogen positive feedback on LH release prevent a mid-cycle LH surge.
 Inhibition of follicular development and the absence of a LH surge prevent ovulation.

 Estrogen was originally included in oral contraceptives for better cycle control (to stabilize the endometrium and thereby reduce the incidence of breakthrough bleeding), but was also found to inhibit follicular development and help prevent ovulation.
 Estrogen negative feedback on the anterior pituitary greatly decreases the release of FSH, which inhibits follicular development and helps prevent ovulation.

 Another primary mechanism of action of all progestogen-containing contraceptives is inhibition of sperm penetration through the cervix into the upper genital tract (uterus and fallopian tubes) by decreasing the amount of and increasing the viscosity of the cervical mucus.

 The estrogen and progestogen in combined hormonal contraceptives have other effects on the reproductive system, but these have not been shown to contribute to their contraceptive efficacy: